 A lung cancer survivor, Giovanni also contributed an introduction to the anthology Breaking the Silence: Inspirational Stories of Black Cancer Survivors (Hilton Publishing, 2005).

 Her honors include the Reverend Martin Luther King Jr. Award for Dedication and Commitment to Service in 2009, three NAACP Image Awards for Literature in 1998, the Langston Hughes award for Distinguished Contributions to Arts and Letters in 1996, as well as more than twenty honorary degrees from national colleges and universities.
 She has been given keys to more than a dozen cities, including New York, Los Angeles, Dallas, Miami, and New Orleans.

 Several magazines have named Giovanni Woman of the Year, including Essence, Mademoiselle, Ebony, and Ladies Home Journal.
 She was the first recipient of the Rosa Parks Woman of Courage Award.
 She has served as poetry judge for the National Book Awards and was a finalist for a Grammy Award in the category of Spoken Word.

-She is currently professor of English and Gloria D. Smith Professor of Black Studies at Virginia Tech, where she has taught since 1987.
+She is currently University Distinguished Professor at Virginia Tech, where she has taught since 1987.